 The more I study the Torah, the more conscious I become of the immense mystery of Exodus 33.
-This is the chapter set in the middle of the Golden Calf narrative, between chapter 32 describing the sin and its consequences, and chapter 34, God's revelation to Moses of the "Thirteen attributes of Mercy", the second set of tablets and the renewal of the covenant.
+This is the chapter set in the middle of the Golden Calf narrative (between Exodus chapter 32 describing the sin and its consequences, and Exodus chapter 34 with God's revelation to Moses of the Thirteen Attributes of Mercy, the second set of Tablets, and the renewal of the covenant.)
 It is, I believe, this mystery that frames the shape of Jewish spirituality.